mpromonet/v4l2rtspserver/README.md

 ------------
 Domain public

-Requirements
+Dependencies
 ------------
  - liblivemedia-dev > live.2012.01.07 (need StreamReplicator)
  - libv4l-dev
+ - liblog4cpp5-dev

 Build
 -------
 	cmake .
 	make

-If it fails you will need to install libv4l-dev liblivemedia-dev.
+If it fails you will need to install libv4l-dev liblivemedia-dev liblog4cpp5-dev.
 If it still not work you will need to read Makefile.

 Install